prem-muthedath/timer/README.md

 2. Order the output by collection sizes OR by method names;
 3. Render the output in plain view (i.e., simple multi-line text) or in Java Swing grid layout.

-NOTE: You can select your output view, format, and order by editing: timer/src/tests/timer/AllTtests.java.
+NOTE: You can select your output view, format, and order by passing the right values for order and format in timer/src/main/timer/CollectionTimer.report().
+For an example, see timer/src/tests/timer/AllTests.java.

 I have re-used the tests in Beck's book.